Skip to main content

 Research and Faculty

-All marriage and family faculty hold doctoral degrees from COAMFTE-accredited programs and are American Association of Marriage and Family Therapy approved supervisors.
+The majority of the MFT faculty hold doctoral degrees from COAMFTE-accredited programs and all program faculty are AAMFT approved supervisors.
 Students in the MFT program have the opportunity to collaborate on applied research projects with MFT faculty as well as faculty across the Department of Human Development and Family Science.
-Ongoing scholarship efforts of MFT faculty focus on a broad range of relational topics including, couple relationships, co-parenting, substance abuse, trauma and intellectual and developmental disabilities.
+Focus on a broad range of relational topics including marriage, divorce, co-parenting, fatherhood, depression, suicidal ideation, sexuality, couple interventions, and clinical training

 Meet our faculty